 Charlotte has used her experience culled from thirty-five years of decorating homes to design collections of furniture and upholstery with Century Furniture, fabrics and trims for Fabricut, carpets and sisals for Stark Carpet, china for Pickard, her own photography with Soicher Marin, clothing with IBU Movement, and cuff bracelets with P.E.
 Guerin.
 She has recently collaborated with Artemis Design Company to create mules using textiles from her world travels.

-Charlotte lectures widely and is a prolific author, having published eleven books to date.
+Charlotte lectures widely and is a prolific author, having published twelve books to date.
 CHARLOTTE MOSS FLOWERS (Rizzoli, 2021) and Home: A Celebration: Notable Voices Reflect on the Meaning of Home (Rizzoli, 2021) are her most recent titles.